JoaoTeixeira20/edirect-todo/server/README.md

 ### 'yarn prodwin' or 'npm prodwin'

-Runs the server in production mode
+Runs the server in production mode on windows